 Medgar Wiley Evers Pavilion

-The Medgar Wiley Evers Pavilion is the perfect spot to learn more about the airport’s history or simply relax and watch airplanes moving on the tarmac.
+The Medgar Wiley Evers Pavilion is the perfect spot to learn more about the Jackson, Mississippi airport history or simply relax and watch airplanes moving on the tarmac.
 The pavilion is on the second level near the ticketing booths.

 This pavilion is an educational museum space with vintage photos, art pieces, and sculptures.
-This is an ideal place to unwind, learn, and think, especially during a short layover of only a couple of hours.
+This is a convenient place to unwind, learn, and think, especially during a short layover of only a few hours.

 Artwork in the Airport